-Maintenance capital expenditures for the remainder of fiscal 2021 are estimated to be approximately \$9.6 million to \$10.6 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest approximately \$0.9 million to \$1.3 million in our propane operations.
-Distributions for the balance of fiscal 2021, at the current quarterly level of \$0.1325 per unit, would result in aggregate payments of approximately \$16.1 million to Common Unit holders, \$0.7 million to our General Partner (including \$0.6 million of incentive distribution as provided for in our Partnership Agreement) and \$0.6 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+Maintenance capital expenditures for the remainder of fiscal 2022 are estimated to be approximately \$12.5 million to \$13.5 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest approximately \$2.5 million to \$3.0 million in our propane operations.
+Distributions for the balance of fiscal 2022, at the current quarterly level of \$0.1425 per unit, would result in aggregate payments of approximately \$16.1 million to Common Unit holders, \$0.8 million to our General Partner (including \$0.7 million of incentive distribution as provided for in our Partnership Agreement) and \$0.7 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
 Under the terms of our credit facility, our term loan is repayable in quarterly payments of \$3.25 million.
-Over the last two fiscal years, the Company was required to deposit on average \$9.2 million into our captive insurance company as collateral.
-For fiscal 2021, we are not required to make any additional deposits.
-Further, subject to any additional liquidity issues or concerns resulting from the current COVID-19 pandemic, we intend to continue to repurchase Common

-Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.
+For fiscal 2022, we are not required to make any additional deposits into our captive insurance company.
+Further, subject to any additional liquidity issues or concerns resulting from the current COVID-19 pandemic, we intend to continue to repurchase Common Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.